NFL Blitz 2003

-NFL Blitz 2003 is a video game published by Midway Games for Game Boy Advance, GameCube, PlayStation 2 and Xbox in 2002.
+NFL Blitz 20-03 is an American football video game published by Midway Sports for Game Boy Advance, GameCube, PlayStation 2 and Xbox in 2002.

 Reception

 The game received "average" reviews on all platforms except the Game Boy Advance version, which received "unfavorable" reviews, according to the review aggregation website Metacritic.

 It was a runner-up for GameSpot's annual "Best Game No One Played on GameCube" award, which went to Sega Soccer Slam.